pedro-n-garcez/SkiaDemos/README.md

 ---
 name: Xamarin.Forms - SkiaSharp and Xamarin.Forms
-description: 'The SkiaSharpFormsDemos program demonstrates the use of #skiasharp in a Xamarin.Forms application.'
+description: 'The SkiaSharpFormsDemos program demonstrates the use of #skiasharp in a Xamarin.Forms application.
+THIS VERSION IS UPDATED FOR XAMARIN 4.8 AND THE LATEST SKIASHARP RELEASE'
 page_type: sample
 languages:
 - csharp